madelponte/mcp-server/README.md

 - `STOCK_FINNHUB_API_KEY` — recommended for Stock Data (improves name→ticker resolution and quote/profile coverage; everything falls back to keyless yfinance).
 - `STOCK_FMP_API_KEY` — optional [Financial Modeling Prep](https://financialmodelingprep.com) key; when set, financial statements (`financials` section) are sourced from FMP instead of yfinance.
 - `WEB_SEARCH_SEARXNG_URL` — points at the bundled SearXNG service by default.
+- `WEB_SEARCH_SSRF_ALLOWLIST` — optional; hosts/IPs/CIDRs that `fetch_page` may reach despite the SSRF guard's default block on non-public addresses (e.g. a local page you host).
+Empty by default (all private/loopback/link-local targets blocked).

 - `GEO_USER_AGENT` — for Geocoding & Places: set a descriptive User-Agent (ideally with contact info) as required by Nominatim's usage policy.
 Also set `GEO_NOMINATIM_EMAIL` to a contact address (recommended by the policy so they can reach you before blocking on heavy use).
 Self-hosters should also set `GEO_NOMINATIM_URL` / `GEO_OVERPASS_URL` and `GEO_MIN_REQUEST_INTERVAL_SECONDS=0`.